iridl/iridl.github.io/docsrc/admin/installation_upgrade.md

 * The previous commands should have downloaded the collection to a subdirectory called `ansible_collections`.
 Add that directory to your git repository, and commit the changes.

   ```
   git add ansible_collections
   git commit -m "add new CentOS Stream iridl ansible collection"
   ```

 * Copy template configuration files from the collection to the top level of the repository.
-The -b flag will make a backup of your current files:
+The `-b` flag will make a backup of your current files:

   ```
   cp -b ansible_collections/iridl/iridl/example/* .
   ```

-* Restore your original playbook.yaml and secrets.yaml files.
+* Restore your original `playbook.yaml` and `secrets.yaml` files.

   ```
   mv playbook.yaml~ playbook.yaml
   rm -f secrets.yaml
   ```

-  Copy your original secrets.yaml file (which is not in the git repository) to the directory above dlconfig.
+  Copy your original `secrets.yaml` file (which is not in the git repository) to the directory above `dlconfig`.

   ```{seealso}
   The secrets.yaml file contains the deploy keys (or access keys) to access the repositories defined in your playbook.yaml